rmadar/MachineLearningLectureCF/README.md

 # Machine Learning Lecture

-This repository contains the materials for the lecture on Machine Learning at Clermont, done by Andrey Ustyuzhanin ( from Yandex).
+This repository contains the materials for the lecture on Machine Learning at Clermont (November 2017), done by Andrey Ustyuzhanin ( from Yandex).
 This lecture is organized in three days and cover the items below.
 For each part, there is example notebook to play with the described algorithms, implemented in scikit-learn or tensorflow.
 The data is describing flight delays.

 ### Day 1: Basics